 Since their last certification in 2011, the BGE team has continued studying and selectively treating managed areas in both ROW locations.
 They have aggregated their data and evaluated it to understand the effectiveness of their program over the last four years.
 The team has experienced many great successes.
 In all treated areas, the amount of invasive and undesirable trees, shrubs and vines decreased from being the dominant vegetation presence (over 50% ground cover) to being greatly reduced or eradicated.
 In control plots, areas that received mowing treatments common in ROW areas, the amount of invasive species present continued to increase, reaching compositions of almost 90%.
 In some test plots, IVM management has resulted in strong native habitats and botanical studies are no longer needed to monitor those areas.
 Many interest groups, from federal government agencies to industry groups and conservation non-profits, have been so impressed with results that they actively study the area.
 IVM Partners has hosted many workshops and site tours on the ROW locations to explain their techniques and their long-term successes.
 Many industry groups have expressed interest in using these techniques in ROWs across the country.

-Through the BGE Rights-of-Way Environmental Stewardship Program, which was certified as a Corporate Lands for Learning program in 2011, electric transmission right-of-way habitat sites are used as outdoor classrooms where professional land managers learn how to manage native habitat in rights-of-way.
+Electric transmission right-of-way habitat sites are used as outdoor classrooms where professional land managers learn how to manage native habitat in rights-of-way.
 Annual workshops allow representatives of utility companies, public agencies and conservation organizations to learn from the experience of the Constellation Energy pilot projects.
 Features of these workshops include comparison of treated and non-treated areas, classroom instruction, field tours, and demonstrations of management methods and best practice procedures.
 Past workshops also facilitated participants' professional development by offering continuing education units through the International Society of Arboriculture and herbicide applicator training credits through the Maryland Department of Agriculture.
 Employees and contractors also regularly attend these workshops as part of their professional development.